martinvonz/jj/docs/community_tools.md

-# Community built tools around Jujutsu
+# Community-built tools around Jujutsu

 **Important:** Many of these are not complete yet, just like Jujutsu itself.
 But they already simplify many workflows and can improve your experience.